braylenstrain/CSCI_2906_Final_Project/README.md

-# Capstone Project 2906 *Can You Beat My Game?*
+# Capstone Project 2906 "Can You Beat My Game?"

 ## Synopsis
-This project is called "Can You Beat My Game?".
+This project is a game filled with minigames.
 It is a game with 3 levels and 5 minigames in each level.
 If you lose a minigame, you lose a life.
 You have 3 lives to beat all the levels to win.

 ## Motivation
 I wanted to make this game because I thought it would be the perfect way to practice everything I've learned over the whole course, and it is a game that I would enjoy playing myself.